Tired of your go-to frozen Italian-style meatball? We were too. That’s why we tried every variety available at our local grocery store.

 Totally scientific, right?

-Seriously though, as we were tasting we took note of certain things like size, texture, seasoning, how well the meatball paired with sauce, if it needed sauce and flavor.
+Seriously though, as we were tasting we took note of certain things like size, texture, flavor and seasoning as well as how well the meatball paired with sauce and if sauce was needed.

 And though it was unplanned, with all these meatballs in the freezer, we also did a little extra tasting as we packed them in thermos or reheated them later.
-That extra tasting gave us some additional insights worth nothing as well.
+That gave us another look at meatballs in another way — would they travel well?

 Here’s the verdict.